LearnOnDemandSystems/APIDemo/README.md

 SharePoint installation (a requirement for SharePoint development.)
 You will also need to add your own `key.snk` file for .NET strong-named signing (a standard SharePoint requirement.)

+# Support and License Statement

+This code is not supported in any way.
+It is not presented as complete production code but is instead meant to act as sample reference code only.
+You should verify the code yourself including validating the security of the code.
+Code based on this code may be used in any project targeting the LOD API, including commercial and closed-source projects.